Gabenca/Python/Applications/Web/Laboranalysis/deployment/readme.md

 # Helper stuff for deployment
-**This directory contains some stuff for two different architecture approaches for laboranalysis Python application deployment.**
+**This directory contains some helper stuff for laboranalysis Python application deployment accomplished in two different forms specified by different architecture approaches (methodologies).**

 ### Two types of the application architecture are:

-* Monolithic (uses full fleged OS environment)
+* Monolithic (uses full-fleged OS environment)

-* Microservices (uses Docker engined environment)
+* Microservices (uses Docker-engined environment)